barjac/freedv-rade-build/README.md

     1. Install the 'git' package using your package manager.

-    2. Go to a terminal emulator on you machine and type: 'cd' followed by the ENTER key.
+    2. Go to a terminal emulator on you machine and type: 'cd' followed by the ENTER key to be sure you are in your home directory

     3. Type: 'git clone https://github.com/barjac/freedv-rade-build' then ENTER